| Title: | Basic Infix Binary Operators |

 NULL

-This infix function makes it easy to replace NULL
+This infix function makes it easy to replace NULL's with

 a default value.
 It's inspired by the way that Ruby's or operation